 Dread Pirate Versions

-Dread Pirate can be purchased used through eBay or Amazon for around $30 to $100, depending on the edition selected.
+Dread Pirate can be purchased used through eBay for around $30 to $100, depending on the edition selected.
 A new game can cost over $100.
 There have been a few versions of Dread Pirate released throughout the years.
 These include:

 - 2002 Edition: Although more expensive, this version comes complete with a wooden treasure chest that holds the game, and metal playing pieces giving the game a higher quality feel compared to typical board games.